lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-11-01-Foundations.md

 layout: post
 title:  What do we mean by "the foundations of mathematics"?
 usemathjax: true
-tags: [philosophy, logic, type theory, Principia Mathematica]
+tags: [philosophy, logic, type theory, Principia Mathematica, AUTOMATH]
 ---
 The phrase "foundations of mathematics" is bandied about frequently these days, but it's clear that there is widespread confusion about what it means.